Russian folk music

 Russian folk music specifically deals with the folk music traditions of the ethnic Russian people.
+Russian folk music is used as the basic foundation for the creation of all Russian professional music.

 Ethnic styles in the modern era

 The performance and promulgation of ethnic music in Russia has a long tradition.
 Initially it was intertwined with various forms of art music, however, in the late 19th century it began to take on a life of its own with the rise in popularity of folkloric ensembles, such as the folk choir movement led by Mitrofan Pyatnitsky and the Russian folk instrument movement pioneered by Vasily Andreyev.

 In Soviet Russia, folk music was categorized as being democratic (of the people) or proletarian (of the working class) as opposed to art music, which was often regarded as being bourgeois.
 After the revolution, along with proletarian "mass music" (music for the proletarian masses) it received significant support from the state.
-In Post World War II Russia, proletarian mass music however lost its appeal, whereas folkloric music continued to have a widespread support among the population, inside and outside of the Soviet Union.
-However the authentic nature of folk music was severely distorted by the drive to 'professionalise' performers, regardless of the genre they worked in: thus all folk singers were obliged to both learn Western-style classical notation, and to learn to perform classical repertoire – or else risk losing their right to perform as 'professionals'.
+In post-World War II Russia, proletarian mass music however lost its appeal, whereas folkloric music continued to have a widespread support among the population, inside and outside of the Soviet Union.
+However, the authentic nature of folk music was severely distorted by the drive to "professionalise" performers, regardless of the genre they worked in; thus, all folk singers were obliged to learn both Western-style classical notation and to perform classical repertoire—or else risk losing their right to perform as "professionals".

 In the 1960s, folk music in Russia continued to receive significant state support and was often seen as the antithesis of Western pop music.
 The fact that numerous Soviet folkloric ensembles were invited for foreign tours raised the prestige of the folk performer to that of academic musicians, and in some cases even higher because access to the West and Western goods was very desirable.

 Ethnic (folk) music in Russia can often be categorized according to the amount of authenticity in the performance: truly authentic folk music (reproductive performances of traditional music), folkloric and "fakeloric" performance.

 Russia is a multi-ethnic country with some 300 different ethnic groups, many of them non-Slavic, living within its borders.
 This article deals specifically with just Russian ethnic music.